Sunaram Soren

-Sunaram Soren (also spelled Sonaram Soren) was an Indian politician from Odisha.
+Sunaram Soren (also spelled Sonaram; 4 February 1918 - 19 July 1988) was an Indian politician from Odisha.
 He served four terms as a Member of the Odisha Legislative Assembly and was a state cabinet minister.

 Personal life

-Soren was born on 1 November 1920 in Hansada village of Bahalda, in the erstwhile Mayurbhanj State (now in Mayurbhanj district, Odisha).
-His father was Champati Ram Soren.
-He married Sona Soren, and the couple had one child.
+Soren was born on 4 February 1918 in Hesela village of Bahalda, in the erstwhile Mayurbhanj State (now in Mayurbhanj district, Odisha).

 He earned a Bachelor of Arts and a Bachelor of Laws (LLB) from Ravenshaw College, Cuttack, and began practicing law in Baripada in 1940.